Yucco-K/react-native-todo-app/docs/privacy-policy.md

 ### 1. Introduction

-This Privacy Policy explains how Todo App ("we", "our", or "the App") collects, uses, and protects your personal information when you use our mobile application.
+This Privacy Policy explains how Re:Mind ("we", "our", or "the App") collects, uses, and protects your personal information when you use our mobile application.

 ### 2. Information We Collect